mriduldutt/Weather-Wiz/README.md

 # Weather-Wiz
 Weather Wiz is a web-based weather forecasting application  or webpage that provides accurate and up-to-date weather information for locations worldwide.
 Stay informed about current conditions, hourly forecasts, and extended outlooks with Weather Wiz.
 Simple, reliable, and essential for planning your day.

-## Description
+## Overview
-Weather Wiz is a web-based application for weather forecasting enthusiasts.
-It provides accurate and up-to-date weather information for locations worldwide, helping users plan their activities based on weather conditions.
+Weather Wiz is your go-to destination for accurate and reliable weather forecasting.
+Stay informed about current conditions and upcoming forecasts with this intuitive web application.
+Easily track weather updates for your location and around the globe.
+Simple, sleek, and essential for weather enthusiasts.

 ## Features
 * Real-time Data: Get access to real-time weather data from reliable sources.